Local solvability and dilation-critical singularities of supercritical fractional heat equations: Proofs of the main results

 \section{Proofs of the main results}

 Assume (M) and (S) and let $F$ be as in \eqref{eq:1.3}.
 We first record some basic properties of $F$.
-Since $F$ is strictly increasing in $(0,\infty)$ and $F(u)\to \infty$ as $u\to\infty$, the inverse function $F^{-1}$ of $F$ satisfies the following properties:
+Since $F$ is strictly decreasing in $(0,\infty)$ and $F(u)\to 0$ as $u\to\infty$, the inverse function $F^{-1}$ of $F$ satisfies the following properties: